How to Dissolve a Minnesota Corporation

 Online filing will cost an additional $10 for express processing.

 Do you need a Department of Revenue clearance before the Minnesota Secretary of State will accept your dissolution?

-No, Minnesota does not require tax clearance to dissolve a corporation.
+No, Minnesota does not require tax clearance to dissolve a corporation or LLC.

 How long does it take the state to process the filing?